tfassbender/LegendOfAsamnir2/core/data/documentation/general.md

 ### Level 3

+- Thorin can access this level after he went to the fields of vigrid for the first time (same time he's able to access level 2)
-- Thorin can move somethin heavy out of the way (with the rune from level 2) to access this level
+  - But he takes constant damage (from the heat), which is negated by the rune from level 2 (without this rune it's not possible to win this level)
 - Level is in Muspelheim (hot area in the south)
 - Map:
     - Maybe use desert tileset (for a part of the level)?